 - a.
 The information provided to shareholders so that they can assess the terms, conditions and the purpose of the capital increase is insufficient. - b.
-The purpose of the proposed capital increase (for example an acquisition, merger or a share issue for employee incentive plans) is incompatible with the long-term interests of the majority of the company's stakeholders, with regard to the amount of new capital requested and the financial situation of the company. - c.
+The purpose of the proposed capital increase (for example an acquisition, merger, or a share issue for employee incentive plans) or the financial instrument's conversion terms are incompatible with the long-term interests of the majority of the company's stakeholders, regarding the amount of new capital requested and the financial situation of the company. - c.
 The proposed capital increase exceeds the maximum percentage accepted by local standards of best practice, or the company's needs, given the relevance of the pursued objective. - d.
 The purpose of the proposed increase includes the possibility of placing the shares with a strategic partner to counter a hostile takeover bid. - e.
-The amount requested or the dilution of existing shareholders is too high in light of the stated purpose. - f.
-The capital requested is intended to fund a share-based incentive plan the main characteristics of which are incompatible with Ethos' guidelines for such plans (see appendix 4).
+The amount requested or the dilution of existing shareholders is too high considering the stated purpose.

+f.
+The capital requested is intended to fund a share-based incentive plan the main characteristics of which are incompatible with Ethos' guidelines for such plans (see Appendix 5).

-6.5 SHARE REPURCHASE WITH CANCELLATION OR CAPITAL REDUCTION VIA REIMBURSEMENT OF PAR VALUE
+6.5 SHARE REPURCHASE WITH CANCELLATION OR CAPITAL REDUCTION VIA REIMBURSEMENT OR PAR VALUE